dannybabbev/minichain/README.md

 ## Minichain: A minimalistic blockchain for teaching purposes

-If you want to teach a technical audience about the very basics of a blockchain: showcasing minichain is a great start
+Want to teach a technical audience about the very basics of a blockchain? - Showcasing minichain is a great way to do it!

 ## Usage